SoundnessLabs/soundness-layer/README.md

 [X](https://x.com/SoundnessLabs) | [Discord](https://discord.gg/F4cGbdqgw8) | [Telegram](https://t.me/SoundnessLabs) | [Website](https://soundness.xyz/)

 > ⚠️ **Warning**: This is a testnet implementation.
 Do not use in production.
 The protocol is still under development and may contain bugs or security vulnerabilities.
-We are gradually rolling out features and open sourcing components as we progress through our development roadmap.
+We are gradually rolling out features and open-sourcing components as we progress through our development roadmap.

 ## Testnet Registration

-We are currently preparing for testnet launch and invite early participants to register their keys.
+We are currently preparing for the testnet launch and invite early participants to register their keys.
 For detailed instructions on key generation and registration, please refer to the [`soundness-cli`](/soundness-cli) documentation.